-Over the past decade, San Diego Zoo Global has been working with our colleagues in Southeast Asia, especially China, on activities collectively known as “The Asian Leaf-eating Monkey Program,” designed to address collateral conservation research, training, and education issues in areas harboring endangered leaf monkeys.
+Over the past decade, San Diego Zoo Wildlife Alliance has been working with our colleagues in Southeast Asia, especially China, on activities collectively known as “The Asian Leaf-eating Monkey Program,” designed to address collateral conservation research and education issues in areas harboring endangered leaf monkeys.
 To date, substantial progress has been made in all areas and we are continuing our efforts there.
-In 2011, we installed 40 remote camera traps to monitor habitat use and movement patterns of the last remaining population of Guizhou snub-nosed monkeys in China, estimated at about 750 individuals.
+In 2011, we installed 40 remote trail cameras to monitor habitat use and movement patterns of the last remaining population of Guizhou snub-nosed monkeys in China, estimated at about 750 individuals.

-San Diego Zoo Global’s Central Africa Program runs three permanently manned field stations in the Ebo forest, in the heartland of biodiverse Cameroon, Africa.
+San Diego Zoo Wildlife Alliance’s Central Africa Program runs three permanently manned field stations in the Ebo forest, in the heartland of biodiverse Cameroon, Africa.
 Nine species of day-living monkey species live in the Ebo forest, some of which (like the Preuss’s red colobus) are critically endangered.
 Many monkeys have been poorly studied, and researchers are only gradually uncovering their social, dietary, and behavioral habits.
 In Cameroon, hunting to supply the commercial trade in bushmeat destined for big Africa cities is one of the major threats to monkeys, and our conservation research stations are providing a safe haven simply because the presence of conservation researchers in the forest deters hunters, and our community outreach efforts in local villages help get the conservation information to the people who live close to wildlife.

-San Diego Zoo Global has also partnered with Nature and Culture International to preserve tropical forest habitat in Mexico and South America.
+San Diego Zoo Wildlife Alliance has also partnered with Nature and Culture International to preserve tropical forest habitat in Mexico and South America.
 Our conservation scientists are also joining them in biological studies of the wildlife in the Cazaderos region of Ecuador and in northwestern Peru.
 Our team has documented several mammal species there, including black howler monkeys, and we see tremendous potential to help save large areas of forest that otherwise might well be lost.